maxKrusz/CTG_Final/README.md

 # Closing the Gap: Achieving Better Accuracy-Robustness Tradeoffs against Query-Based Attacks

 This repository contains the Python source code for the experiments of the paper "Closing the Gap: Achieving Better Accuracy-Robustness Tradeoffs against Query-Based Attacks", published in the Proceedings of the AAAI Conference on Artificial Intelligence 2024.
+Paper linked [here](https://ojs.aaai.org/index.php/AAAI/article/view/30187) and cited below.

 ## System and Software Requirements